 - 3-volt lithium coin cells are commonly used to power watches.

 An advantage over alkaline cells is that they don't tend to leak which is important if they're used in expensive equipment.
 A battery leak can cause serious corrosion of metal connections and other parts.

-This an inexpensive, easy-to-use universal battery checker suitable for 1.5 volt AA, AAA, C and D cells and also small, square 9 volt "PP3" (MN1604) style batteries, often used in digital multimeters.
+This is an inexpensive, easy-to-use universal battery checker suitable for 1.5-volt AA, AAA, C and D cells and also small, square 9-volt "PP3" (MN1604) style batteries, often used in digital multimeters.
 It's suitable for alkaline, NiMH and NiCD cells but not lithium cells.

 It indicates whether the battery is flat, low or fully charged on an analog scale.